 If you’ve tried wearing contact lenses in the past but found that they were uncomfortable or unsuitable, you may be a candidate for specialty contact lenses.
-Some people can be more challenging to fit for contact lenses due to certain conditions, but there are a wide range of contact lens options to accommodate people who are “hard to fit” for regular contact lenses which offer comfortable, clear vision.
+Some people can be more challenging to fit for contact lenses due to certain conditions.
+Fortunately, there is a wide range of contact lens options to accommodate people who are “hard to fit” for regular contact lenses which offer comfortable, clear vision.

-At Walter Eye Clinic, our doctors have the expertise to recommend and fit people for whom regular contact lenses aren’t comfortable or suitable with specialty contact lenses which accommodate their visual needs and provide them with the freedom and convenience wearing contact lenses can offer.
+At Walter Eye Clinic, our doctors have the expertise to recommend and fit people for whom regular contact lenses aren’t comfortable or suitable.
+We offer specialty contact lenses that accommodate their visual needs and provide them with the freedom and convenience of wearing contact lenses.

 What Are Specialty Contact Lenses?

 Specialty contact lenses are specifically designed for people who cannot wear regular contact lenses due to unique visual needs or eye health conditions.
 The doctors at Walter Eye Clinic will recommend the type of specialty lens based on your individual needs so that you can experience clear, comfortable vision.

 Rigid Gas Permeable Lenses